HomeCarbon MarketsTaxing Cow Emissions to Reduce the Livestock Industry's Emissions

 • And by scraping manure and transporting it to another storage facility for cattle production systems may also reduce emissions by 55% and 41% for methane and N2O, respectively.

 With all these options available for livestock producers, the government of New Zealand decided to impose first-of-its-kind carbon pricing with a farm-level levy on farmers for their livestock emissions.
-It’s the first country to put a carbon price on cow farts.
+New Zealand would be first country to put a carbon price on cow farts.

-The goal of the carbon tax levy is to set the farm-level pricing system in motion by 2025 to incentivize farmers to cut their emissions.
-The revenue will go back to the agriculture sector by investing in technology that can curb emissions further.
+The aim of the carbon tax levy is to implement a farm-level pricing system by 2025, encouraging farmers to reduce their emissions.
+The revenue generated will be reinvested into the agriculture sector to fund technologies that further cut emissions.

 Greg Keoleian, a director at the University of Michigan’s School for Environment and Sustainability, remarked that: